Laillaa/CStat-Project/Report.md

 ## Data Overview
 The data used in this study originates from the Kaggle competition [House Prices: Advanced Regression Techniques](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data).
 It represents a sample of residential property sales recorded in Ames, Iowa.
 While not exhaustive of the entire housing market, it offers a representative snapshot of housing transactions in the area.
 The dataset contains 79 explanatory variables that capture a wide range of features related to the properties, such as lot dimensions, room counts, building characteristics, and neighborhood information.

-All coding was conducted using Google Colab (short for Colaboratory), a free, cloud-based development environment that supports collaborative programming in a Jupyter notebook interface.
+All coding was conducted using Google Colab (short for Colaboratory *ca sert pas a grand chose de dire colab signifie quoi*), a free, cloud-based development environment that supports collaborative programming in a Jupyter notebook interface.
 Its seamless integration with Python libraries and ease of sharing made it particularly well-suited for our project.

 ## Preprocessing
-  Our first step was to separate our data set into three subsets: binary, quantitative and categarical, because each data type requires a different statstical treatment treatment to be made useful.
+  Our first step was to separate our data set into three subsets: binary, quantitative and categarical, because each data type requires a different statstical treatment to be made useful.

   In summary, the conditions and statements we used to classify the variables are:

 - If a column's `dtype` is either a `int64`(integer) or `float64` and it has exactly 2 unique values, it is appended to the `binary_var` list.
 - If the column is numerical(`int64` or `float64` and has more than `quant_threshold` unique values, it is considered a quantitative variables and appended to `quant_var`. **de base 10 mais on a changé à 2, ajoutter ?Trial and error**
-- If the column is numerical but has less or equal to `quant_threshold` unique values, we treat it as a categorical variables, and it is added to `categorical_var`. **cette ligne sert a rien car leur `dtype` est `objet`**
+- If the column is numerical but has less or equal to `quant_threshold` unique values, we treat it as a categorical variables, and it is added to `categorical_var`. **cette ligne sert a rien car leur `dtype` a tous est `objet`, j'ai checké**
 - If the column's `dtype` is `object`, `category` or `bool`:
   - And it has exactly 2 unique values:
     - If it's of type `object`, we convert it to binary by mapping its two unique values to 0 and 1 and then append it to `binary_var`.